Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --node_size NODE_SIZE, -ns NODE_SIZE
                             Please assign the size of nodes in figure, default is 4000.
-      --query QUERY, -q QUERY
+      --query QUERY [QUERY ...], -q QUERY [QUERY ...]
                             Please assign the query protein here.
 The format is
-                            $STRAINOFGFF:$START_POINT:$END_POINT:$STRAND.If
+                            $STRAINOFGFF:$START_POINT:$END_POINT:$STRAND.
+If
-                            multiple proteins need to be assigned, please use comma to separate them.
-For example, Staphylococcus_au reus_HG003:345:456:+,Staphylococcus_aureus_HG003:2000:
+                            multiple proteins need to be assigned, please use space to separate them.
+For example,
+                            Staphylococcus_aureus_HG003:345:456:+
+                            Staphylococcus_aureus_HG003:2000:3211:-.
+For computing
-                            3211:-.
-For computing all protein, just type "all".
+                            all protein, just type "all".
 Default is all.

 - **Output files**